pacificblue/Data-Science-Tutorials/README.md

-# Jupyter Notebooks for Machine Learning and Data Analysis
+# jupyter notebooks for excercise and guided projects

 # References: